Shares steady, yen slides after US issues tariff letters

 TARIFFS ON ASIA

-Southeast Asia's biggest economies are among those hit with the highest of U.S. tariffs.
+Southeast Asia's biggest economies are among those facing the highest of U.S. tariffs and Japan and South Korea scrambled to negotiate with Washington for concessions.

-Japanese Prime Minister Shigeru Ishiba called the 25% hike deeply regrettable and said his nation would continue negotiations with the U.S. Thailand's finance minister Pichai Chunhavajira said his country is preparing a back-up plan to deal with the 36% tariff imposed on its exports.

-Hopes of trade deals buoyed risk appetites for regional assets on Tuesday.

-Export-dependent Japan's yen was steady after hitting a two-week low against the dollar, but continued to weaken against a host of other currencies.
+Export-dependent Japan's yen hit a two-week low of 146.65 per dollar and also weakened against a host of other currencies.

-Elsewhere, the Aussie dollar surged 0.8% against the greenback after the Reserve Bank of Australia left policy rates unchanged, defying expectations for a cut.
+Elsewhere, the Aussie dollar firmed 0.7% against the U.S. currency after the Reserve Bank of Australia left policy rates unchanged, defying expectations for a cut.

 The RBA left its cash rate steady at 3.85%, a shock for markets that had confidently priced in a cut, saying the majority of the board wanted to wait for more information to confirm inflation was slowing.

+In commodities, U.S. crude was last flat at $67.87 a barrel as investors assessed a higher than expected increase to OPEC+ output for August.

-Traditional safe-haven assets such as gold prices and government bond yields in Europe and the U.S. were broadly muted.
+Traditional safe-haven assets such as gold prices slipped, while government bond yields in Europe and the U.S. inched higher with focus on a series of bond auctions during the day.

+(Reporting by Rocky Swift and Johann M Cherian; Editing by Sonali Paul, Saad Sayeed and Emelia Sithole-Matarise)